uditalias/swamp/README.md

 * Manage environments and environments variables for each service
 * Monitor CPU and Memory usage of each service
 * Fully featured real-time Web Dashboard to control everything in the Swamp
-* CLI to control swamp services from the shell
+* CLI to control Swamp services from the shell
 * Full REST API for hooking and receiving Swamp data - **Coming soon!**

 - - -